 From now onwards, I will use SEO Spider instead of Screaming Frog SEO Spider.

-You might be thinking why anyone will use a desktop-based tool just for finding the errors and issues within the site.
+You might be thinking about why anyone will use a desktop-based tool to find the errors and issues within the site.

 To be honest, I also thought that, until I used its free version.

 It presents the complex SEO data in an easy-to-understand format.
-However, the issue of not being a cloud-based tool cannot be neglected, but it’s worth using it.
+However, not being a cloud-based tool cannot be neglected, but it’s worth using it.